admc/wd/README.md

 - retryDelay: the number of ms to wait before reconnecting.
 Default is `15`.
 - baseUrl: the base url use by the `get` method.
 The destination url is computed using `url.resolve`.
 Default is empty.
+- proxy: proxy configuration, as used in [request](https://github.com/mikeal/request).
+Default is empty.
 - If a field is not specified, the current configuration for this field is unchanged.